pmoesta/computational_astrophysics/content/mhd/mhd-divb.md

 $\frac{\partial\vec{A}}{\partial t} = (\vec{B}\cdot\vec{u} -\vec{u}\cdot\vec{B}) - \frac{\partial (\Phi - \vec{A})}{\partial x}$ to our evolution equation without changing the principal part.
 Care has to be taken when choosing a suitable gauge as some choices are better behaved than others.

+# Conservative to Primitive variable conversion in MHD

+Another part of our solver for the Hydrodynamics equations that we have developed as part of the class is the Conservative to Primitive variable conversion.
+While we could do this analytically in the example in class, this is generally not possible.
+Especially in MHD the conversion problem becomes significantly more complex with standard methods employing multi-dimensional root solvers to iteratively find a solution for these equations.
+You can find a detailed comparison of different Conservative to Primitive methods (in General Relativity) here